Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

 Make sure you have the pre-requisites listed below
 - **Installation:**
   - [Git](https://git-scm.com/) to access the files in this repository.
-  - [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) to run scripts that interact with Azure.
+  - [Azure CLI Version 2.51.0 or Greater](https://learn.microsoft.com/cli/azure/install-azure-cli) to run scripts that interact with Azure.
-  - [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd?tabs=baremetal%2Cwindows) to deploy the infrastructure and code for this sample.
+  - [Azure Developer CLI Version 1.2.0 or Greater](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd?tabs=baremetal%2Cwindows) to deploy the infrastructure and code for this sample.
   - [Visual Studio](https://visualstudio.microsoft.com/), [Visual Studio Code](https://code.visualstudio.com/), or another development environment (for changing configuration debugging the sample code).
-  - [Node / NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for building the frontend application and installing the US Core FHIR Profile.
+  - [Node Version 18.17.1/ NPM Version 10.2.0](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for building the frontend application and installing the US Core FHIR Profile.
-  - [.NET SDK 6+](https://learn.microsoft.com/dotnet/core/sdk) installed (for building the sample).
+  - [.NET SDK Version 7.0.400](https://learn.microsoft.com/dotnet/core/sdk) installed (for building the sample).
-  - [PowerShell](https://learn.microsoft.com/powershell/scripting/install/installing-powershell) installed for running scripts (works for Mac and Linux too!)
+  - [PowerShell Version 5.1.22621.2428 or Greater](https://learn.microsoft.com/powershell/scripting/install/installing-powershell) installed for running scripts (works for Mac and Linux too!).

 - **Access:**
   - Access to an Azure Subscription where you can create resources and add role assignments.